georgesittas/similarity-search/README.md

 - [Randomized Projections into Hamming Hypercubes](https://www.researchgate.net/publication/311842520_Practical_linear-space_Approximate_Near_Neighbors_in_high_dimension)

-These methods can be used to search for neighbors in a given radius around a data point (range query), and thus they can be applied to the domain of clustering, by implementing the following algorithm:
+These methods can be used to search for neighbors in a given radius around a data point (range query), and thus they can be applied to the domain of clustering, as shown in the following algorithm:

 ```
 Clustering through reverse assignment using range queries